-2. The concentration-response function for fine particles and premature mortality is approximately linear, even for concentrations below the levels established by the National Ambient Air Quality Standard (NAAQS), which reflect the level determined by EPA to be protective of public health with an adequate margin of safety, taking into consideration effects on susceptible subpopulations.
+2. The concentration-response function for fine particles and premature mortality is approximately linear, even for concentrations below the public-health protective exposure levels established by the National Ambient Air Quality Standard (NAAQS).

-Although CASAC25 concluded that the evidence supports the use of a nothreshold log-linear model, they specifically recognize the uncertainty about the exact shape of the concentration-response function.
-EPA's Policy Assessment26 for the most recent fine PM NAAQS concludes that the range from the 25th to the 10th percentile is a reasonable range of the air quality distribution below which we start to have appreciably less confidence in the magnitude of the associations observed in the epidemiological studies.
+Although CASAC19 concluded that the evidence supports the use of a nothreshold log-linear model, they specifically recognize the uncertainty about the exact shape of the concentration-response function.
+EPA's Policy Assessment 20for the most recent fine PM NAAQS concludes that the range from the 25th to the 10th percentile is a reasonable range of the air quality distribution below which we start to have appreciably less confidence in the magnitude of the associations observed in the epidemiological studies.
 This is consistent with the toxicological perspective on fine PM concentration-response functions.
-Two of the twelve particulate matter science experts who were included in an expert elicitation in
+Two of the particulate matter science experts who were included in an expert elicitation in 2005 specifically highlighted the uncertainty associated with the fine PM - premature mortality relationship at low levels.